biswasprasana001/biswasprasana001/README.md

 ## What I'm currently working on 💻

-- MERNChat - A Simple MERN Stack Messenger App, enabling real - time communication between it's users (In it's final stages) - https://github.com/biswasprasana001/mern-chat
+- MERNChat - A Simple MERN Stack Messenger App, enabling real - time communication between it's users - https://github.com/biswasprasana001/mern-chat
 - MERNMail - A MERN Stack EMail App, enabling users to send EMail to anyone and display the same - https://github.com/biswasprasana001/mern-mail
-- MERNTube - A MERN Stack Video Sharing Platform, where users can upload, like, comment on any videos (Ongoing) - https://github.com/biswasprasana001/mern-tube
+- MERNTube - A MERN Stack Video Sharing Platform, where users can upload, like, comment on any videos - https://github.com/biswasprasana001/mern-tube

 ## What I'm looking for 🙌